sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [LTV1999] Bernard Leclerc, Jean-Yves Thibon, and Eric Vasserot.
              *Zelevinsky's involution at roots of unity*.
              J. Reine Angew.
 Math.
 513:33-51 (1999).

 ..
+[LW1968] \A.A.
+Lehman, B. Weisfeiler, A reduction of a graph to a canonical form and an algebra arising during this reduction,
+            Nauchno-Technicheskaya Informatsiya, Ser.
+2, no. 9 (1968), 12-16
+            (In russian, a translation can be found at https://www.iti.zcu.cz/wl2018/pdf/wl_paper_translation.pdf)

+..
 [LW2012] David Loeffler and Jared Weinstein, *On the computation of
             local components of a newform*, Mathematics of Computation